Joey Wendle Player Props: Marlins vs. Nationals

 Joey Wendle At The Plate

-- Wendle has six doubles, two triples, a home run and seven walks while hitting .237.
+- Wendle has seven doubles, two triples, a home run and seven walks while hitting .247.

+- He has gone deep in one of 32 games, and in 0.9% of his plate appearances.

-- Wendle has driven in a run in five games this season (16.1%), including one multiple-RBI game.
+- Wendle has driven in a run in five games this year (15.6%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.